kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 - 2021-04-14: KEP created
 - 2021-04-16: KEP updated with the `smtisolate` policy
-- 2021-04-19: KEP updated to capture implementation details of the `smtaware` policy
+- 2021-04-19: KEP updated to capture implementation details of the `smtaware` policy; clarified the resource accounting vs admission requirements